 You can sign up for Superbrain on Mindvalley.
-The course is pretty easy to enroll in, and a new session starts every few weeks.
+The course is easy to enroll in, and a new session starts every few weeks (see the next start date here).
 There are usually two concurrent sessions going, so you can choose to play catch up on one or wait a few days to start another.

-The goal of this video is supposed to make you realize that your brain has unlimited potential.
+The goal of this introductory video is to make you realize that your brain has unlimited potential.
 It gives you a 12-page workbook and 10 brain hacks.

 The daily assignments

 In this course, you have assignments each day.
 You can’t skip ahead, and each day’s assignments only unlock on that day.

 You start the day with a video.
 It’s doable because the videos range from five to fifteen minutes long.

 Each week is different, but for the first week, your classes look like this:

 - The 10 Secrets To Unlocking Your Superbrain